Woodstock-Hartland

-Carleton is a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
+Woodstock-Hartland is a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
 It is located in the west-central part of the province, and is centred on the towns of Woodstock and Hartland.
-It was first contested in the 2014 general election, having been created in the 2013 redistribution of electoral boundaries from portions of the former ridings of Woodstock, Carleton and a small part of York North.
+It was first contested as Carleton in the 2014 general election, having been created in the 2013 redistribution of electoral boundaries from portions of the former ridings of Woodstock, Carleton and a small part of York North.
+The riding was renamed Woodstock-Hartland following the 2023 redistribution.

 The district includes the south-central parts of Carleton County.